Staff Profile:Mr Eric Kindel

 - Job Title:

-- In addition to those listed above, Year Tutor for Part 3 (undergraduate programme).
+- Director of Teaching & Learning (Department), Year Tutor for Part 3 (undergraduate programme).

 - Areas of Interest: